sgoel-web/sgoel-web.GitHub.io/index.md

 * * *
 ### Recent news:

+* **[2026]** We have been granted a patent "An Artificial Intelligence Based System for Monitoring and Analyzing Air Quality".
+(Patent number: 582461).

 * **[2025]** Our recent work on 'Impact-Driven Multi-Criteria Decision Appraoch for Strategic On-Street Parking Placement" is now online [Click here](https://isprs-annals.copernicus.org/articles/X-5-W2-2025/95/2025/) to access the paper.

 * **[2025]** Our recent works on road surface roughness, and road and sidewalk detection using bicycle based LiDAR are now online.
 [Click here](https://isprs-annals.copernicus.org/articles/X-G-2025/839/2025/isprs-annals-X-G-2025-839-2025.pdf) and [Here](https://isprs-archives.copernicus.org/articles/XLVIII-G-2025/197/2025/isprs-archives-XLVIII-G-2025-197-2025.pdf) to access the papers.